ray074/British-Informatics-Olympiad/README.md

 # British-Informatics-Olympiad
-A small collection of BIO answers from a beginner (started around 3 months ago).
+A small collection of BIO answers from a beginner (started July 2023).